It is a general term for a medical disorder that involves musculoskeletal system disorders.

 Knee enthesopathy is usually related to overuse or stress placed on the knees.

 This type of enthesopathy is often due to conditions such as patellar tendonitis.

 Patellar tendinitis is also called runner’s knee.

-Pain with this condition is usually worse when you exercise and put pressure on your knees.
+Pain with this condition is usually worse when you exercise and pressure your knees.

-You may also feel pain when performing certain daily tasks, such as getting up from a sitting position or climbing the stairs.
+You may also feel pain when performing specific daily tasks, such as getting up from a sitting position or climbing the stairs.

-The ensotopathy on your foot usually affects your plantar fascia, this is the tissue under the arch of your foot.
+The enteropathy on your foot usually affects your plantar fascia; this is the tissue under the arch of your foot.

 It can also affect the calcaneus bone or heel bone.